doonny/PipeCNN/documents/README.md

 ---

 ## How to run PipeCNN
-Before starting to use this project, you need to install Altera or Xilinx's OpenCL SDK toolset on a Linux desktop computer, on which a supported FPGA board is also correctly installed.
-Clone PipeCNN from [github](https://github.com/doonny/PipeCNN), and download the test vector and golden reference files from PipeCNN's own [ModelZoo](https://github.com/doonny/PipeCNN/tree/master/data).
+Before starting to use this project, you need to install Intel OpenCL SDK Pro or Xilinx's Vitis toolset on a Linux desktop computer, on which a supported FPGA board is also correctly installed.
+Clone PipeCNN from [github](https://github.com/doonny/PipeCNN), and download the test vector and golden reference files from PipeCNN's own ModelZoo (download links are located in the "data" folder of each project folder).
 Put all the data files in the ./data folder.

-**For Altera users**, first enter the ./RTL folder, run the makefile (simply type *make*).
+**For Intel users**, first enter the ./project_intel/RTL folder, run the makefile (simply type *make*).
 This would generate the necessary RTL libraries used by PipeCNN.
 Secondly, back to the main project folder, run the main makefile provided, and it will take around one hour to finish all the compilations.
 Finally, there will be two files generated as follow:
 * *run.exe* (host executable)
 * *conv.aocx* (fpga bitstream)